-The directors are pleased to report the result for the year ended 30 June 2022.
+The directors are pleased to report the result for the year ended 30 June 2023.

-The Group recorded a profit after tax attributable to ordinary shareholders of \$190,000 compared to the previous year profit after tax of \$135,000.
-Our investment in Equipment Leasing and Finance Limited provided a significant contribution to this result with the receipt of a dividend of \$171,000 and a write up in the value of the investment of \$178,000.
-The contribution of Speirs Foods LP has improved on the previous year for reasons explained below.
-The contributions to the overall profit and comprehensive income are summarised below:
+The Group recorded a loss after tax attributable to ordinary shareholders of \$230,000 compared to the previous year profit after tax of \$190,000.
+Our investment in Equipment Leasing and Finance Limited provided a significant contribution to this result with the write up in the value of the investment of \$178,000, although no dividend was received by Speirs in the year ending 30 June 2023.
+The contribution of Speirs Foods LP has deteriorated on the previous year for reasons explained below.
+As a result of the reduced profitability in the Group, the Future Income Tax Benefit was reduced by \$126,000 to a level which can be sustained by the current levels of taxable profits in the Group.
+The contributions to the overall loss and comprehensive loss are summarised below:

-2022 2021 \$'000 \$'000 Speirs Foods (2018) LP trading profit before interest 491 317 Fair Value Gain Through Profit and Loss Financial Assets Equipment, Leasing and Finance Holdings Limited 178 338 Dividend received from Equipment, Leasing and Finance Holdings Limited 171 229 Corporate governance costs (291) (276) Net financing costs (218) (252) Depreciation Expense of Speirs Group Limited in relation to acting as landlord for Speirs Foods (2018) LP (70) (77) Total Profit Before Tax 261 279 Derecognition of Previously Recognised Future Income Tax Benefit - (133) Total Profit After Tax 261 146 Profit attributable to non-controlling Interest (71) (11) Overall Profit Attributable to Ordinary Shareholders of Speirs Group Limited 190 135
+2023 2022

+\$'000 \$'000

+Speirs Foods (2018) LP trading profit before interest 294 491

+Fair Value Gain Through Profit and Loss Financial Assets Equipment, Leasing

+and Finance Holdings Limited 178 178

+Dividend received from Equipment, Leasing and Finance Holdings Limited - 171

+Corporate governance costs (269) (291)

+Net financing costs (239) (218)

+Depreciation Expense of Speirs Group Limited in relation to acting as

+landlord for Speirs Foods (2018) LP (70) (70)

+Total Profit/(Loss) Before Tax (106) 261

+Tax Expense (126) -

+Total Profit/(Loss) After Tax (232) 261

+(Profit)/Loss attributable to non-controlling Interest 2 (71)

+Overall Profit/(Loss) Attributable to Ordinary Shareholders of Speirs Group

+Limited (230) 190